Miss Grand Nicaragua 2025

 Miss Grand Nicaragua 2025 was the 3rd Miss Grand Nicaragua pageant, held on 3 August 2025 at the Holiday Inn Managua Convention Center in Managua.
 Constants from 12 departments and autonomous regions of the country competed for the title.

-The contest was won by Daniesca Granja, representing Chontales Department, making her eligible to represent Nicaragua internationally at the parent stage, Miss Grand International 2025, to be held in Bangkok, Thailand, on 18 October 2025.
+The contest was won by Daniesca Granja, representing Chontales Department, making her eligible to represent Nicaragua internationally at the Miss Grand International 2025, to be held in Bangkok, Thailand, on 18 October 2025.

 In addition to the Miss Grand titleholder, the country representatives for Miss Earth 2025 and Miss Mesoamerica 2025 were also named at the event.

 Selection of contestants

 The competition licenses were distributed to local organizers who then named the representatives for their respective departments via regional contests, auditions, or hand-pickings.
-Only two departments organized the regional pageants for this year's edition, as detailed follows.
+Only two departments organized the regional pageants for this year's edition, detailed as follows.